sallecta/lited/doc/usage.md

 ## Commands
-Commands in lited are used both through the command finder (`ctrl+shift+p`) and by lite's keyboard shortcut system.
+Commands in lited are used both through the command finder (`ctrl+shift+p`) and by lited's keyboard shortcut system.
 Commands consist of 3 components:
 * **Name** — The command name in the form of `namespace:action-name`, for
   example: `doc:select-all`
 * **Predicate** — A function that returns true if the command can be ran, for